utopia-foss/dantro/doc/examples.rst

 Setting up dantro
 -----------------
 To get started with dantro, the first thing to do is specializing it for your use case.
-For the purpose of this example, let's say we are working on a project where we need to handle data stored in the HDF5 data format and some YAML data.
+For the purpose of this example, let's say we are working on a project where we need to handle data stored in the HDF5 format and some YAML data.

 The first step is to the :py:class:`~dantro.data_mngr.DataManager` to be able to load HDF5 data: